-Join other executives like you for an afternoon of discussions on best practices, use cases, and cutting-edge tools around data practices.
-Learn from leaders in data who have engineered organizational change or implemented data practices at scale in an afternoon of presentations, and engage face-to-face with your peers at an evening reception.
+Join data scientists, AI and ML experts, analysts, business users, and managers for an afternoon of discussions on best practices, use cases, and cutting-edge tools.
+Learn from leaders in data in an afternoon of presentations, and engage face-to-face with your peers at an evening reception.

 RSVP today as spaces are limited.
 We look forward to seeing you!

 data.world is the modern catalog for data and analysis.
 Choose data.world to wake up the hidden data workforce within your enterprise, multiply your data’s value, and create a data-driven culture faster.
 Bring together employees of all roles, backgrounds, and skills to work collaboratively using the tools they already love. data.world uses a knowledge graph to keep data connected to everything people need to find, understand, and use it.
 As a result, your data, analysis, and expertise become more discoverable, trustworthy, and reusable.
 Visit data.world to learn more.

 1:30 pm – 2:00 PM

 What Does it Mean to be Highly Data Literate?

 The term “data literacy” has been surfacing lately, but it begs the question – what is “data literacy”, anyway, and what does it look like to have it?
 In this presentation, we’ll go beyond a limited focus on what tools you’ve mastered and we’ll consider 17 key traits of data literacy divided into categories of knowledge, skills, attitudes and behaviors.
 We’ll finish with a self-assessment of our own strengths and weaknesses.